Scala – options

 None

-Here, key of the value Abhi is found so, Some is returned for it but key of the value Sandeep is not found so, None is returned for it.
+Here, key of the value Abhi so, Some is return for it but key of the value Sandeep so, None is return for it.

 Use case 2: